-Of the various tax resolution methods, we present to our clients, the IRS offer in compromise is one of the most popular.
+Resolve your tax debt with one of the most popular settlement options: the IRS offer in compromise.
 If successful, it provides you a golden opportunity to settle your tax debt for a fraction of the amount originally demanded by the IRS.
-In this article, I’ll explore this IRS settlement method in greater detail and describe how True Resolve Tax can assist you.
+In this article, I’ll explore this IRS settlement method in greater detail and describe how True Resolve Tax Professionals can assist you.

 Fresh Start Initiative and Payment Options